nathankerr/bookmaker/README.md

 Bookmaker takes any PDF and reformats it for printing as a DIY book.
 Each page of the input PDF is trimmed for exterior white space, and then resized to fit four pages on a single sheet of paper (both sides).
 The pages are ordered according to the type of book desired.
+Page numbers are also added.

 # Paper size